 7. What Types of Outdoor Apparel Use Softshell Tech?

 As we’ve touched on above, softshells are great for a wide range of outdoor activities where you’re likely to work up a good sweat.
 The most common type of softshell is a pant or jacket used as an outerlayer for climbing, backcountry skiing in mild conditions, biking, and plenty of other cool weather sports.
 Softshell materials are also commonly found in hiking pants, too.
 Their stretchiness, breathability, and decent weather resistance work well in anything from a spring hike to peak bagging in the summer months.

 Not all products use softshell fabrics exclusively.
-In fact, there are a lot of jackets and pants on the market that are considered hybrid softshell/hardshell designs.
-Hardshell panels are used in areas most prone to moisture, such as the shoulders, arms, or lower legs, while softshell panels are inserted under the arms and along the upper legs for stretch and ventilation.
-A well-executed hybrid design like the Arc’teryx Alpha Comp jacket for alpine climbing or Patagonia Reconnaissance pants (see our in-depth review) for backcountry skiing can offer a great balance of protection and mobility.
+There are a few jackets and pants on the market—specifically used for activities like skiing and ice climbing—that pair panels of softshell fabric with panels of hardshell fabric.
+The hardshell typically is used in areas most prone to moisture, such as the shoulders, arms, or lower legs, while the softshell is inserted under the arms and along the upper legs for stretch and ventilation.
+A well-executed hybrid design like the Dynafit Beast Hybrid Jacket for backcountry skiing can offer a great balance of protection and mobility.

 8. Everyday Use